brain-x402/BrainX402-Framework/design_guidelines.md

 ---

-This design establishes x402Pay as a sophisticated blockchain platform through premium monochromatic dark aesthetics, clear information architecture, and subtle grayscale hierarchy.
-The neutral color scheme allows content and functionality to take center stage while maintaining a professional, focused environment.
+This design establishes BrainX as a sophisticated blockchain platform through striking black and white aesthetics with elegant gradients, clear information architecture, and high-contrast visual hierarchy.
+The pure black background with white text and white-to-gray gradients creates maximum readability while maintaining a professional, modern environment.
 The whitepaper content flows naturally from high-level vision (hero, executive summary) through technical depth (protocol, SDK) to future outlook (tokenomics, roadmap), creating a comprehensive narrative for investors, partners, and developers.